Using Your Student’s Voices to Inform Your Learning Ecosystem

 The U.S. Department of Education’s goals are to protect students as consumers and to ensure that federal financial aid funds are spent appropriately.
 We applaud those goals, but are still trying to decipher the possible impact on students, faculty, and staff.

-Join the WCET and SAN policy team for updates on the Department’s proposals, which include:
+The WCET and SAN policy team provided updates on the Department’s proposals, which included:

 • limiting greatly state authorization reciprocity benefits,